Are You Making These Pinterest Mistakes?

 You’re still using hashtags.

+Again, there has been much conflicting advice over whether to use hashtags on Pinterest or not.
 These used to be allowed on Pinterest but after a lot of spammy behaviour Pinterest decided to remove the searchable function.
+Sometimes they’re clickable and searchable, sometimes they’re not.
+Searches for “#declutteringtips” only brings up pins tagged with that, and gives different results to “decluttering tips”.
+Put yourself in a Pinterest users shoes – would you search by hashtag?
+I wouldn’t, so never use them.
 Don’t use hashtags – use keywords instead.
-Read more at Should You Use Hashtags on Pinterest?
+Read more at Should You Use Hashtags on Pinterest?.

 Your profile is missing information.